Law - Political Science - Administration

 Program

-In the first semester, the teaching is divided between lectures and seminars, followed in the second semester by the completion of a research paper and an internship in the research laboratory.
-This organization allows students to improve their autonomy and their ability to engage in scientific research, if necessary, in order to prepare for a doctorate or to be able to develop innovative legal solutions.
+The courses taught in the first semester are divided between lectures and seminars, followed in the second semester by the completion of a research thesis and an internship within the relevant research laboratory.
+This structure allows students to improve their independence and their ability to engage in scientific research, if necessary, in order to prepare for a doctorate or to be able to develop innovative legal solutions.

 Read more